Career and Employability

 The panel will cover:

-• Targeted Strategies: How to uncover and secure high-impact job opportunities
+- Job search strategies: How to uncover and secure job opportunities

-• Interview Mastery: Tips for communicating academic or research expertise to interviewers
+- Interview experiences: Tips for communicating research expertise to interviewers

-• Inside Stories: Honest accounts of challenges, pivots, and success in the workplace
+- Inside stories: Honest accounts of challenges and successes in the workplace

 Introduction to Lean Six Sigma

-As an engineering PhD, you excel at solving complex, technical problems.
+As an engineering PhD, you excel at solving complex and technical problems.
 However, when you transition from the laboratory to industry, the challenges change.
-Companies don't just value deep technical knowledge; they also look for the ability to eliminate waste, scale processes, and drive systematic efficiency.
-Lean Six Sigma is a methodology used by leading tech, manufacturing, and biomedical companies to optimize operations, minimize variance, and enhance productivity.
-Join us in this one-hour seminar to learn more about Lean Six Sigma (LSS), tailored specifically for engineering graduate researchers.
+Companies don't just value deep technical knowledge but also the ability to eliminate or reduce waste, scale processes, and drive systematic efficiency.
+Lean Six Sigma is a methodology used in tech, manufacturing, and biomedical industries to optimize processes and enhance productivity.
+Join us to learn more about Lean Six Sigma (LSS), tailored specifically for engineering graduate researchers.

 The Entrepreneurship Series